Download a copy of these Terms and Conditions

 You may complain about a lawyer who does not meet these standards.

 Lawyers must have a practising certificate issued by the NZ Law Society.
 You can look up the NZLS Register to find out if the person you plan to consult holds a current practising certificate.
 More information about what you can expect from your lawyer is available on the NZLS website.

 My instructions must come through a solicitor unless I am able to take direct instructions under the NZ Law Society Rules.

-Apart from matters that involve proceedings in the Courts, areas in which I can take direct instructions are:
+Areas in which I can take instructions are:

 opinion writing for civil litigation